infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

 }
 ```
 ### getOriginalReturnValue
-Similar to the getReturnValuewith the difference, that it will always get the original value returned from an overriden method.
+Similar to the getReturnValue with the difference, that it will always get the original value returned from an overriden method.
 <br>
 Example: